brianhouse/quotidio/README.md

-quotidio
+Quotidio
 ========

-Process OpenPaths json data to create a data structure of place nodes, behavior networks, and common trips.
+Process OpenPaths json data to create a data structure of place nodes, behavior networks, and common trips using naive agglomerative clustering.

 Requires: housepy
 Usage:

     python3 quotidio openpaths_brianhouse.json      # load data
-    python3 quotidio 2011-05-27 2012-05-27          # performing clustering for given time range
+    python3 quotidio 2011-05-27 2012-05-27          # perform clustering for given time range
-    python3 quotidio 2011-05-27 2012-05-27 1        # cluster, and then show spatial network diagram for the city number
+    python3 quotidio 2011-05-27 2012-05-27 1        # cluster + show spatial network diagram for the city number

+See config.yaml for parameter adjustment.

 > "... i have resorted to the category of "trajectory". it was